 The Atlanta SkyTrain is one of three train options at Hartsfield-Jackson International Airport (along with MARTA and the plane train that travels between the domestic terminals).
-The service connects passengers to a rental car hub, two hotels and the Georgia International Convention Center.
+The service connects passengers to a rental car hub, three hotels and the Georgia International Convention Center.
 And one of the best features?
 It’s free to ride.

 Located at the end of baggage claim next to the Airport MARTA station (exit the doors marked “Ground Transportation”), the SkyTrain is a great transit option.
 Here are three useful things to know:

 The elevated train travels in a loop 24 hours a day, and quite frequently.
 Trains arrive every three minutes during peak daytime hours and no more than every 10 minutes at night.

 There are only three stations: Airport, Gateway Center and the Rental Car Center.

 The Rental Car Center is the most popular stop, with a rail commute time of about five minutes from the domestic terminal.
 It’s one of the easiest places to rent a car near MARTA as a result, so even if you aren’t an arriving airport passenger, you can still use the SkyTrain to reach the rental car center.

 3. SkyTrain Hotels – Great When You Get Stuck Overnight

 If you’re looking for a hotel near the Atlanta airport, only the three mentioned above are easy to get to without a car.
 All other airport hotels require a shuttle or car ride, but the Gateway Marriott, Renaissance Gateway and SpringHill Suites you can reach via SkyTrain at any time of day.
 So hands down, if your late-night flight gets cancelled or you otherwise get stuck at the airport, these three hotels are your best bet.